zhangou888/academic_oz/content/home/resources.md

 +++
-# A Codes section created with the Portfolio widget.
+# A Resource section created with the Portfolio widget.
 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true # Activate this widget? true/false weight = 55  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true # Activate this widget? true/false weight = 60  # Order that this section will appear.

 title = "Resources"
 subtitle = ""